Why Every Senior Should Turn their Workout into a Balancing Act

 A quick word to trainers and care professionals about balance assessment.

-What follows is a list of 5 exercises especially designed to challenge active seniors.
+What follows is a list of 5 exercises specially designed to challenge active seniors.
 If you’re a trainer or care professional who works with older adults, adding these into your clients’ training plans will make a significant improvement in their ability to balance.

 How much of an improvement?
 You’ll only know the answer to that question with regular assessment.